-Lots of people hate brussel sprouts.
+Lots of people hate brussels sprouts.
 And I just don’t get it.

 - 12-14 large brussels sprouts